wpnuxt/wpnuxt-core/README.md

 })
 ```

 That's it!
-You can now use the WPNuxt Module in your Nuxt app ✨
+You can now use the WPNuxt module in your Nuxt app ✨

 ## Development